Vanessa-Mae: Investigation and appeal

 The FIS Council met on 18 November and cancelled the results of "all four giant slalom races" at Krvavec and issued a press release saying that "Vanessa Vanakorn (THA) who competed in the Sochi 2014 Olympic Winter Games therefore did not qualify and should not have been participating in the Sochi 2014 Games."
 The FIS Council was of the opinion that Federica Selva and Ieva Januškevičiūtė "were victims of the manipulated races", and forwarded the information to the International Olympic Committee.
 Vanessa-Mae filed appeals with the Court of Arbitration for Sport on 4 December 2014 against both the FIS Hearing Panel and the FIS Council.

 On 19 June 2015 the Court of Arbitration for Sport (CAS) voided Vanessa-Mae's four-year ban, saying there was a lack of evidence that she herself manipulated the races; but the CAS dismissed her appeal to restore the qualifying results, confirming that the qualifying races "were so defective that their results and qualification points gained therefrom could not stand", and therefore "Vanessa Vanakorn remains ineligible to compete in the Sochi 2014 Olympic Winter Games".
 The CAS's decision also awarded an amount of money to be paid by the FIS to Vanessa-Mae.

 Despite Vanessa-Mae's successful result in nullifying the FIS race ban at the CAS appeal, there was still some doubt over the status of her races at the 2014 Winter Olympics.
 However, in January 2016 the media announced that the International Olympic Committee had confirmed that Vanessa-Mae could be called an Olympian.

 In 2016, Vanessa-Mae settled her defamation lawsuit against the FIS, in which the FIS made an "appropriate payment", the amount of which was not disclosed.
 The FIS issued a full apology for its claims of race-fixing, and stated "Ms. Vanakorn and her entourage did not in any way fix, contrive or improperly influence the result, progress, conduct or any other aspect of the FIS-approved races."
 (Note: Vanakorn here refers to Vanessa-Mae, using her Thai surname.)

 Post-appeal

 Vanessa-Mae returned to skiing in 2017, to attempt to qualify for the 2018 Winter Olympics.
-Vanessa-Mae withdrew from competition due to suffering a shoulder injury, in January 2018.
+She withdrew from competition in January 2018 after a shoulder injury.
 With her withdrawal, the placement for Thailand went to 21-year-old Alexia Arisarah Schenkel.

 Personal life

 Vanessa-Mae's long-term boyfriend is Frenchman Lionel Catalan.
-She has expressed lack of interest in marriage, saying "you don't need a ring to say I love you".
-She has also talked about her decision to not have biological children, but is open to adopting.
+She has expressed a lack of interest in marriage, saying "you don't need a ring to say I love you".
+She has also talked about her decision not to have biological children, but is open to adopting.